Red Sox beat Rangers on Betts' walk-off walk

 Rafael Devers had two hits and an RBI, Vazquez posted two hits, and reliever Matt Barnes (3-1) notched the win with a scoreless ninth.

-Elvis Andrus had two of Texas' five hits, going 2-for-3 with an RBI and a run.
+Elvis Andrus had two of Texas' five hits, going 2-for-3 with an RBI and a run scored.
 Hunter Pence drove in two runs.

 Texas starter Lance Lynn and Boston's Rick Porcello each produced quality starts and departed the game with the Red Sox ahead 3-2.